Solar power in Michigan: Large-scale solar plans

 Despite having only reached 100 megawatts of installation statewide by 2018, thousands of megawatts have been proposed or included in planning documents.
 In response to DTE Energy filing a proposal for 2023 which included a 1.1GW natural gas plant with almost no new solar installations, renewable energy advocates proposed a plan with 1,100 megawatts of new solar capacity, 1,100 megawatts of wind, and 253 megawatts of demand response, which they claimed would satisfy criteria at a lower cost.
 The state panel backed the DTE proposal in April 2018.

 In 2017, Cypress Creek Renewables announced plans to build 2,600MW of solar plants in Michigan but has received no contracts from the two major power companies.
-Cypress Creek has filed complaints, in 2018, against DTE and Consumers Power for failing to comply with the PURPA law.
+Cypress Creek filed complaints in 2018 against DTE and Consumers Power for failing to comply with the PURPA law.
 In August 2019, Consumers Power proposed to allow 584 MW to connect to the grid by September 2023.
 This was almost four times the entire state total for solar power at the time of the proposal.
 They also propose accepting as much as 3000 MW to be connected to the grid at a lower purchase price per kilowatt hour over a longer timeframe.
 The proposal would need approval from the state electrical rate board.
 In September 2019, the Michigan Public Service Commission approved the settlement.

 In June 2018, Consumers Power announced a plan detailing changes from now until 2040 that would see it close all coal plants, use only natural gas for 10% of current needs and have the majority of its power supplied by solar.
 This would require building 6,200MW of solar as well as using 450MW of battery storage.
 In 2020, Consumer Power expanded on this plan by announcing it would become carbon neutral.

 In September 2019, DTE Energy announced it was seeking bids for 25 to 200 megawatts of electricity from solar projects to be online between 2021 and 2023.

 Solar industry

 Michigan was ranked 14th among U.S. states for solar jobs in 2013.

 In 2002, Stanford R. Ovshinsky built a factory in Auburn Hills, Michigan to build low cost Uni-Solar panels using amorphous semiconductors that generate power in diffuse light.
 Uni-Solar became the second largest manufacturer of thin film solar cells, after First Solar, and a developer of solar shingles before going bankrupt in 2012.

-Suniva opened a solar panel factory in Saginaw, Michigan in 2014, capable of producing 200MW of panels per year.
+Suniva opened a solar panel factory in Saginaw in 2014, capable of producing 200MW of panels per year.
 Suniva closed its Michigan plant in March 2017 and later filed for bankruptcy.